 First things first, you’ll want to check and see if your business name is available.
-To find out, enter it into the domain search tool below.
+To find out, enter it into the domain search tool below, powered by Bluehost.
 If you are taken straight to the registration page, it means your name is available, if you see a message that the domain is not available for registration, then you will have to adjust your business name.

 Tips for Finding Business Website Domains

 If your business name is taken, here are a few tips to keep in mind as you search for alternate names:

 - Domain names are important for search engines, like Google.
 Consider including words that people are likely to use when searching for your business.
 “ProStar Lawncare” is probably better than “ProStar USA.”

 - Domain names should be easy to pronounce and remember.
 Keep your name as short as possible and avoid punctuation like dashes.
 As a simple rule of thumb, make sure somebody can find your domain if they hear it spoken out loud.